thosgood/this-weeks-finds/markdown/101-150/week127.md

     > and if we multiply these formally the RHS of ($2$) becomes
     > $$1-\frac13+\frac15-\frac17+\frac19-\ldots$$
     > i.e., Gregory's series for $\pi/4$.
 Admittedly it's not apparent that this
     > formal manipulation is valid.
-However for Dirichlet L-functions the
+However for Dirichlet $L$-functions the
     > Euler product is valid at $s = 1$.
 This requires some delicate analysis: for
     > details see Landau's book on prime numbers or Davenport's _Multiplicative Number Theory_.